hazelwiss/tasc/README.md

-tasc is an asynchronous worker pool library, allowing you to distribute work between multiple workers in both an asynchronous, and blocking API. tasc aims to be simplistic and portable, the base API does not rely on running within a context that provides the standard library, and can be run in an `no-std` environment.
+tasc is an asynchronous worker pool library, allowing you to distribute work between multiple workers in both an asynchronous and synchronous API. tasc aims to be simplistic and portable, the base API does not rely on running within a context that provides the standard library, and can be run in an `no-std` environment.
 The API aims to be very similar to that of `[std::thread]`, so that if you understand one then understanding the other is simple.

 tasc operates, by default, by using a global context which relies on the standard library.
-The helper functions `tasc::task`, `tasc::scope` and everything under `tasc::blocking` will use the global context by default, and requires the global feature to be enabled.
+The helper functions `tasc::task`, `tasc::scope` and everything under `tasc::sync` will use the global context by default, and requires the global feature to be enabled.
 When the global feature is enabled, it requires enabling the std feature which will require a dependency on the standard library.

 # Using Async tasc

-tasc is centered around providing an asynchronous API, so therefore the most simplest way to do something is generally asynchronous and not blocking.
+tasc is centered around providing an asynchronous API, so therefore the most simplest way to do something is generally asynchronous and not synchronous.
-Although a blocking API is provided, it is secondary to the asynchronous one.
+Although a synchronous API is provided, it is secondary to the asynchronous one.

 ```rust
 async {